fastrackgroup/frontend-test/readme.md

 The fonts used in the document are Lato and Arvo - both are available on Google Fonts.

+## Cross-browser inconsistencies

+If you get around to doing cross-browser testing, for the sake of this project do not worry about any versions of Internet Explorer below version 9.
+The most up-to-date versions of Chrome, Firefox and Safari will also suffice.
+Include details in the README file/email of what cross-browser testing you have been able to do.

 ## Responsive Design

 For extra credit, ensure that the site scales well on mobile.
 For giggles, hide the 'Facilties' panel when viewed on anything smaller than a portrait orientated iPad (we'll let you figure out the breakpoints).